 You may be diagnosed with an occupational disease — such as lung disease, skin disease, lead poisoning, or others — which can be directly linked to the type of work that you performed.
 If you are seeking to claim benefits for this occupational disease, you can complete this section.
 Provide details about the occupational disease, the date when you last worked for the employer, and the name of the doctor who told you that the occupational disease was caused by your work.

 This section is a series of checkboxes, check each box that applies to you in order to formally notify the Virginia Workers Compensation Commission and the insurance carrier specifically which of benefits you are requesting.
-Typically, everyone needs to requests lifetime medical benefits.
+Typically, everyone needs to request a Lifetime Medical Award.
 There are several types of benefits you may be able to receive based on the severity of your injuries and specific circumstances: lost wages, unpaid medical bills, amputations, and death benefits for a surviving spouse.
 You can also complete this form if you have been previously denied benefits.
 These are the benefits you may request on the Claim for Benefits form:

 Lifetime Medical Benefits: You can receive lifetime compensation or reimbursement benefits for prescriptions, out-of-pocket medical treatments, and transportation costs that have already been paid for or treatments that will be paid for in the future.